-The wheels along the edge that are supposed to track along the trim, ceiling, or other non-painted surface often do not turn and get clogged with paint fast.
-The paint pad doesn't hold much paint and can be considerably messy.
+The wheels along the edge that are supposed to track along the trim, ceiling, or another non-painted surface often do not turn and get clogged with paint.
+The paint pad holds little paint and can be considerably messy.
 Still, it is a very cheap item and can work if precision is not your goal.

-- Shur Line's wheels clog up and stop moving or may not even roll in the first place.
+- The Shur Line's wheels clog up and stop moving or may not even roll in the first place.